Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Real-World Examples

-Popular CPUs like the AMD Ryzen 5 5600X have a TDP of 65 watts, making it suitable for budget cooling solutions.
-In contrast, the Intel Core i9-12900K has a TDP of 125 watts, requiring more robust cooling and a higher-rated PSU, typically around 750 watts, to ensure reliable performance.
+For instance, the AMD Ryzen 5 5600X has a TDP of 65 watts, making it suitable for budget cooling solutions like the Cooler Master Hyper 212, priced around $40.
+In contrast, the Intel Core i9-12900K has a TDP of 125 watts, necessitating a more powerful cooler and a PSU rated at least 750 watts for optimal performance.

 Key takeaways